zeek/spicy/doc/zeek.rst

                   :spicy:op:`.? <unit::TryMember>` operator and that
                   fails to produce a value, the record field is likewise left unset.

+    Such implicit mapping generally works for all types that either do not require any further Zeek-side type declaration, or where your Zeek script code already provides that declaration (e.g., if you define a ``record`` with matching fields yourself, then you can pass corresponding ``unit``/``struct``/``tuple`` instances over to
+    it).
+However, as it can be cumbersome to create such Zeek-side declarations manually, the plugin can also create the Zeek types for you automatically if you export them in the EVT file; see :ref:`zeek_export` for more on that.

     In addition to full Spicy expressions, there are three reserved IDs with specific meanings when used as arguments: